MarekSuchanek/OntoUML-BasicTypes/01_the-model.md

 If words like rigid or sortal are not clear to you, don't worry - we are going to find out!

 Recall what you know about UML and notice which classes are abstract (hint: name is written by *italic*).
-All non-sortals are abstract classes and just like in programming, you cannot have instances of these and you must have some subclasses to make instances.
+All non-sortals are abstract classes and just like in programming, you cannot have instances of these and you must have some concrete subclasses to make instances.
 The inheritance is marked by lines with empty arrowhead.
 Now you have enough knowledge to know about identity...

 ## Mighty identity

 Sortals are types which are not abstract, can be instantiated and for that they need the identity.
-Every object in the world need to have one unique identity so you can tell if it is the same or if it is not. **Kind**s provide identity, each **kind** has a different principle of identity (it is a lot about philosophy and cognitive science - how we understand the world).
-Let me show you in the model identity providers.
+Every object in the world needs to have one unique identity so you can tell if it is the same or if it is not. **Kind**s provide identity, each **kind** has a different principle of identity (it is a lot about philosophy and cognitive science - how we understand the world).
+Let me show you identity providers in the model.

 ![Identity providers in OntoUML model][model_idproviders]

 Remember those colors showing different identity principles - those will be used in all materials here.
 So, **kind**s in this model provide the identity... but to who?
 To other sortals which are in their inheritance tree.
-Here is also important to say again that sortal must have exactly **one** identity and thus cannot inherit from multiple identity provides but just (and exactly) **one**!
+Here is also important to say again that sortal must have exactly **one** identity and thus cannot inherit from multiple identity providers but just (and exactly) **one**!

 ![Identity in OntoUML model][model_identity]